The legal requirements of a dog collar

 This overview should hopefully highlight the important areas when it comes to dog collars and the law, but the simple explanation is the easiest: it’s better to be safe than sorry.

 If you’re out in public ensure your dog has a collar with the correct identification to protect yourself, the dog and those around you.
+You can browse through our range of dog accessories to find the best fit for your pooch.

 Are there other laws or requirements regarding my dog in public?